Deadlifts: Proper Form, Variations, and Common Mistakes

 Builds Muscle Mass

-Deadlifts are highly regarded for building muscle mass, which is desirable for bodybuilders and people who want to prevent or reverse muscle loss due to aging.1
+Deadlifts are highly regarded for building muscle mass, which is desirable for bodybuilders and people who want to prevent or reverse muscle loss due to aging.1 You can use deadlifts to build overall strength, core strength, and stability.

 Boosts Metabolism